PedroSousa97/2-Player-JAVA-Game/README.md

 #### Items:

-There are items in the game helps the player win/lose:
+There are items in the game that helps the player win/lose:
 * The boot is an earning-points item.
 Every time the player collects a boot, the player’s score will increase;
 * The log and the rock are losing-life items.
 The player must avoid touching these obstacles, otherwise the character will lose a life;
 * The “special-attack” rock is used for attacking the other player’s character.
 This feature is available when the player earned at least 10 points (boots);